KarinaTulegenova/JQueryLearningProject/README.md

+# 📘 Getting Started with jQuery

+## 👤 Student Information
-Student: Tulegenova Karina
+- **Student:** Tulegenova Karina
-Group: SE-2419
+- **Group:** SE-2419
+- **Course:** Frontend Development
+- **Topic:** Getting Started with jQuery

+---

+## 🧩 Project Overview

+This repository contains a series of practical tasks focused on learning and applying **jQuery fundamentals**.
+The project covers element selection, style manipulation, effects, animations, DOM updates, and a small interactive project.

+Each task builds on the previous one and demonstrates how jQuery simplifies JavaScript-based interactions on a web page.

+---

-Part 1.
+## 🚀 Part 1.
 Getting Started with jQuery

-Task 0.
+### ✅ Task 0.
 Setup

-First, I connected the jQuery library using a CDN link.
+- Connected the **jQuery library** using a CDN link.
-Then I wrote a basic document ready function to make sure the script only runs after the page has fully loaded.
+- Implemented a basic **document ready** function to ensure scripts run after the page loads.
+- Verified successful setup by printing the message
-To test it, I printed “jQuery is ready!” in the browser console, confirming that everything was working correctly.
+  `“jQuery is ready!”` in the browser console.

+---

-Task 1.
+## 🎨 Task 1.
 Selectors & CSS

-In this part, I learned how to select elements by their ID, class, and tag using jQuery.
+- Selected elements by **ID**, **class**, and **HTML tag**.
-I changed the text and HTML content of different elements and applied new styles dynamically.
+- Modified text and HTML content using jQuery methods.
+- Applied dynamic CSS styles to elements.

-This helped me understand how to manipulate both content and appearance through jQuery methods.
+This task helped me understand how jQuery can manipulate both **content** and **appearance** of webpage elements.

+---

-Part 2. jQuery Effects
+## ✨ Part 2. jQuery Effects

-Task 2.
+### ✅ Task 2.
 Visibility Methods

-I created a paragraph and two buttons, Hide and Show.
+- Created a paragraph with **Hide** and **Show** buttons.
-Then I used visibility methods to hide, show, and toggle the paragraph’s visibility.
-It demonstrated how jQuery can easily control the display of elements.
+- Used `hide()`, `show()`, and `toggle()` methods.
+- Demonstrated easy control over element visibility.

+---

-Task 3.
+### ✅ Task 3.
 Fade Methods

-In this task, I added a cute cat GIF instead of a static image.
+- Added a cute **cat GIF** instead of a static image.
-I used fading effects to make the image smoothly appear, disappear, or toggle between visible and hidden.
-It was a good exercise in applying visual transitions.
+- Applied `fadeIn()`, `fadeOut()`, and `fadeToggle()` effects.
+- Practiced smooth visual transitions.

+---

-Task 4.
+### ✅ Task 4.
 Slide Methods

-I created a collapsible panel that could slide up, slide down, or toggle between open and closed states.
-This task showed how sliding animations can make interface elements more dynamic and interactive.
+- Built a **collapsible panel**.
+- Used `slideUp()`, `slideDown()`, and `slideToggle()`.
+- Learned how sliding animations improve UI interactivity.

+---

-Part 3.
+## 🧠 Part 3.
 DOM Manipulation with jQuery

-Task 5.
+### ✅ Task 5.
 Add & Remove Elements

-Here, I created a list with two buttons: one to add new list items and another to remove them.
-I practiced dynamically modifying the structure of the webpage by adding and removing elements.
+- Created a dynamic list.
+- Implemented buttons to **add** and **remove** list items.
+- Practiced modifying the DOM structure in real time.

+---

-Task 6.
+### ✅ Task 6.
 Modifying Attributes

-In this task, I worked with HTML attributes.
-I made a button that changes an image source when clicked, and another one that updates a hyperlink address dynamically.
+- Changed an image source on button click.
+- Dynamically updated a hyperlink address.
+- Learned how to work with HTML attributes using jQuery.

+---

-Task 7.
+### ✅ Task 7.
 Form Interaction

-I created a form with input fields for Name and Email.
+- Built a form with **Name** and **Email** inputs.
-When the user types something, their input is displayed live below the form.
+- Displayed user input live below the form while typing.
-This helped me understand how to handle user input and show real-time feedback.
+- Practiced handling events and real-time user interaction.

+---

-Part 4.
+## 🎬 Part 4.
 Animations

-Task 8.
+### ✅ Task 8.
 Basic Animation

-I animated a square div by increasing its size and moving its position.
-This demonstrated how jQuery can smoothly change an element’s properties over time.
+- Animated a square `<div>`.
+- Changed its size and position over time.
+- Demonstrated simple jQuery animations.

+---

-Task 9.
+### ✅ Task 9.
 Sequential Animations

-Next, I made the box move in several directions step by step — right, down, shrink, and return to the starting point.
-This helped me understand how to create chained animations.
+- Created chained animations:
+  - move right
+  - move down
+  - shrink
+  - return to the starting position
+- Learned how jQuery queues animations sequentially.

+---

-Task 10.
+### ✅ Task 10.
 Combined Animation

-Here I combined several animation effects — movement, resizing, and opacity changes — all in one action.
-It showed how multiple visual transformations can be applied at once for a more complex effect.
+- Combined multiple effects:
+  - movement
+  - resizing
+  - opacity change
+- Applied complex transformations in a single animation.

+---

-Part 5.
+## 🖼 Part 5.
 Mini Project

-Task 11.
-Interactive jQuery Project
+### 🌟 Task 11.
+Interactive Image Gallery

-For the final task, I chose to create an Image Gallery.
+For the final task, I developed an **interactive image gallery**:

-The gallery displays small thumbnails that fade in and out, and when a user clicks on one, it enlarges smoothly.
+- Displays image thumbnails with fade effects.
+- Clicking a thumbnail smoothly enlarges the image.
+- Combines:
+  - jQuery effects
+  - DOM manipulation
+  - animations

-This project combined all the skills I learned — effects, DOM manipulation, and animation — into one interactive web component.
+This project summarizes and applies all the skills learned throughout the course.

+---

+## 🎯 Conclusion

+This project helped me gain hands-on experience with **jQuery core features**, including element selection, effects, animations, and dynamic DOM manipulation.
+The final mini project demonstrates how these techniques can be combined to build interactive and user-friendly web components.

+---

+**Author:** Tulegenova Karina
+**Astana IT University**